What is Volume Shadow Copy?

 Volume Shadow Copy (also known as Volume Snapshot Service or VSS ) is a technology included in Microsoft Windows.
 It allows you to take backup copies or snapshots of computer files or volumes whether in use or not.
-The process can be operated manually or automatically.
+It requires VSS service, VSS requester, VSS writer, VSS provider during the process.
+And you can do it manually or automatically.

 Shadow Copies can be created on local and external volume by Windows component that uses VSS technology.
 In Windows 7, you can create a shadow copy via Backup and Restore, System Restore points.
 In Windows 8/10, you can use file history feature.

 Shadow copies also give you a chance to restore deleted files or folders.
 In Windows 7, you can use the Previous Versions tab.
-But the previous versions tab was removed for local volumes since Windows 8.
-You can use ShadowExplorer, which allows you to look through the old shadow copies and restore files.
+But it was removed for local volumes since Windows 8.
+So, In Windows 8/8.1/10, you can choose to use ShadowExplorer, which allows you to look through the old shadow copies and restore files.

-How to enable the volume shadow copy in Windows 10/8/7?
+How to enable Volume Shadow Copy in Windows 10/8/7?

 Step 1.
 Type system restore in the search box, then select Create a restore point.